vigorousnorth/arctic-ice/readme.md

 This repository contains geojson and topojson polygon shapefiles of the northern hemisphere's arctic sea ice in each month from Nov.
-1978 to Aug.
+1978 to Sept.
 2016.

 ###File naming convention